holepunchto/pear-docs/howto/create-a-full-peer-to-peer-filesystem-with-hyperdrive.md

 The `drive-reader-app` creates a `LocalDrive` instance for a local directory and then mirrors the contents of the local Hyperdrive instance into the `LocalDrive` instance (which will write the contents to the local directory).

-In a new terminal, execute the `drive-reader-app` with `pear dev`, passing the key that `driver-writer-app` output:
+In a new terminal, execute the `drive-reader-app` with `pear dev`, passing the key that the `drive-writer-app` already output:

 ```
 cd drive-reader-app
 pear dev -- <SUPPLY_KEY_HERE>
 ```

-Add/remove/modify files inside `writer-app/writer-dir` then press `Enter` in the writer's terminal (to import the local changes into the writer's drive).
+`LocalDrive` does not create the directory passed to it until something has been written, so create the `drive-writer-app/writer-dir` (`mkdir writer-dir`) and then add/remove/modify files inside `drive-writer-app/writer-dir` then press `Enter` in the writer's terminal (to import the local changes into the writer's drive).
 Observe that all new changes mirror into `reader-app/reader-dir`.

 Just as a Hyperbee is **just** a Hypercore, a Hyperdrive is **just** a Hyperbee - which is **just** a Hypercore.